Constitution of the Swiss Association of Singapore

 The Swiss Association shall not have Life-, Overseas-, Corporate- or other special memberships.

-The annual membership fee shall be the same for all Members, regardless of status, length of membership or other factors, except that Honorary Members shall be exempt from payment of membership fee.
+The annual membership fee shall be the same for all Members, regardless of status, length of membership or other factors, except that Honorary Members shall be exempt from payment of membership fees.

 Children of Members below the age of eighteen (18) shall pay no annual membership fee.

-Full time students over the age of eighteen (18) who are temporarily residing in Singapore and who are working within the Swiss Embassy or Swissnex Association shall be admitted, upon application, to the Swiss Association without paying the annual membership fee.
+Full time students over the age of eighteen (18) who are temporarily residing in Singapore shall be admitted, upon application, to the Swiss Association for up to twelve (12) months without paying the annual membership fee.

-All other students shall pay the membership fee.
-Single membership fee is only applicable to single/widowed/divorced person without children. (amended AGM March 2008 approved by ROS 26.5.2008)
+Single membership fee is only applicable to single/widowed/divorced person without children.

 Any Member may resign his/her membership by written notice to the Secretary and shall pay up all his/her dues.